RogerHardiman/thunder-connector/README.md

 ### libusb

-You have to install [libusb](http://www.libusb.org/) first in order to use this module.
+At first have to install [libusb](http://www.libusb.org/) in order to use this module.

 ## Author